AlecJ/BookSmart/README.md

 BookSmart is a companion app for readers that enhances comprehension with chapter-end quizzes and feedback via ChatGPT.

-Front End: Expo, ReactJS, TypeScript
+Front End: Expo, React Native, TypeScript
 Back End:

+## To Do

+-   Home page shows bookshelf with recent books
+-   placeholder book covers should be generated with title (and random color)

 ...